slcs-jsc/jurassic/docs/manual/retrieval_theory.md

 \]

 This matrix accounts for both measurement noise and the imposed prior constraints.
-JURASSIC provides access to retrieval error estimates that can be used for scientific interpretation and validation.
+When retrieval error analysis and matrix output are enabled, JURASSIC provides access to retrieval error estimates that can be used for scientific interpretation and validation.

 ---